-Robin hoods stride, also know as, the Mock Beggars Mansion, the Mock Beggar's Hall and Grain Tor, is a rock formation on the Limestone Way in Derbyshire.
+Robin hoods stride, also know as the Mock Beggars Mansion, the Mock Beggar's Hall and Grain Tor, is a rock formation on the Limestone Way in Derbyshire.
 It consists of gritstone boulders deeply seamed by water flows.
 Limited short climbing is possible; nearby Cratcliffe Tor provides more serious routes.
-The two "pinnacles" are Weasel pinnacle (to the left) and Inaccessible pinnacle (to the right).

 A favourite place of Robin Hood and Little John when they desired to enjoy the wine of which they had deprived some luxurious abbot or sheriff.
 Robin sat on one of the towers and Little John on the other, delivering judgment on litigated matters of the Law